akirilltikhonov/DEV_DRONES/README_BUILD.md

 ```
 ./mvnw test
 ```
-For integration test and run application you need launch Docker Desktop because application use PostgresSQL Docker container
+For integration test and run application you need launch Docker Desktop because application use PostgresSQL and LocalStack Docker containers
 ```
 ./mvnw clean spring-boot:run
 ```